staltz/manyverse/src/ssb/README.md

-This directory contains common SSB-related utilities and types that may be used by `app`.
+This directory contains common SSB-related utilities and types that may be used by `frontend`.